-- The study plan and budget are suited to the art form and reflect a viable schedule for both participants, with an appropriate amount of training time allotted to significantly improve the skill level of the apprentice.
+- The study plan and budget are suited to the tradition and reflect a viable schedule for both participants, with an appropriate amount of training time allotted to significantly improve the skill level of the apprentice.

-In making the final selection, panelists and staff are instructed to:
+In making the final selections, panelists and staff are instructed to: